cjlee112/darwin/doc/reference/model.rst

    add a list of observations *values* with kwargs key=value *tags*.

-.. class:: Model(dependencyGraph, obsLabel, logPmin=neginf)
+.. class:: Model(dependencyGraph, obsLabel, logPmin=neginf, multiCondSet=None)

    Top-level interface for computing the posterior likelihood of a set of observations on a dependency graph.